Fremantle Stuff > people > John Butler

 Having arrived 17 January 1830, he wrote to Peter Broun, the Colonial Secretary, to apply for the land to which he was entitled by virtue of what he had brought - which was judged to be 16000 acres (6500 hectares).
 He got what is now Peppermint Grove, but was not allowed by Surveyor-General Roe to have what is now Claremont.

 John Butler was the man who was given the whole of Peppermint Grove and fretted obsessively throughout his career in Western Australia because he could not have Claremont.
-[That's the whole first paragraph of Bolton & Gregory's book.] ...
+[That is the brilliant first paragraph of Bolton & Gregory's book.] ...

 [He] came on his own brig, the Skerne, and their goods and possessions made up virtually the entire ship’s cargo.
 Bolton: 1.
 [The whole of the first chapter is concerned with Butler, and is an excellent read.]